 Damages and Compensation Available Following a Fatal Truck Accident

-We’re sorry for the loss of your loved one.
+We're sorry for the loss of your loved one.
 All too often, we get calls from clients that have lost spouses, parents, or children through the negligence of a truck driver or their employer.
-When your family member's death involved a commercial vehicle, it’s a more complex situation than you might realize.
+When your family member's death involved a commercial vehicle, it creates a more complex situation than you might realize.
 Not only are the stakes higher, there are many kinds of compensation and damages available for your wrongful death claim.

-In this article, we’ll look specifically at who can receive compensation from wrongful death claims, what kinds of compensation exist, and how to get started.
+In this article, we'll look specifically at who can receive compensation from wrongful death claims in Texas, what kinds of compensation exist, and how to get started.

 Who Can Receive These Awards

-The state of Texas are governed by a law known as the Wrongful Death Act.
+Wrongful death claims in the state of Texas are governed by a law known as the Wrongful Death Act.
 This specifically names certain statutory beneficiaries who have the legal standing to file a wrongful death claim.
-In our state, the standing is only available to:
+In our state, standing to file these claims is only available to:

-Other family members are considered too far removed from the decedent to have the appropriate legal standing in the state of Texas.
-In short this means that unadopted stepchildren, siblings, long-term partners, and grandparents cannot file a claim.
+Other family members are considered too far removed from the decedent to have the appropriate legal standing in Texas.
+In short, this means that unadopted stepchildren, siblings, long-term partners, and grandparents cannot file a claim.

 What Kind of Compensation Exists

-At Grossman Law Offices we understand that no amount of money can take the place of the person you’ve lost.
-However, that’s the means by which the court system has available to them to acknowledge your loss and seek to bring amount a measure of justice.
-This isn’t about making you richer, we understand that you likely just want justice and an understanding of what happened.
-But the damages you’ve experienced as a result of this truck accident are tangible and deserve fair compensation.
+At Grossman Law Offices we understand that no amount of money can take the place of the person you've lost.
+However, this is the only means the court system has available to acknowledge your loss and seek to bring amount a measure of justice.
+This isn't about making you richer: we understand that you likely just want justice and an understanding of what happened.
+But the damages you've experienced as a result of this truck accident, both tangible and otherwise, entitle you to fair compensation.

-Here’s an idea of the losses that you can sue for in the state of Texas for a fatal truck accident:
+Here are some examples of the losses that you can sue for in the state of Texas after a fatal truck accident:

-- Loss of decedent’s earning capacity - The plaintiff's diminished financial well-being due to the loss of the decedent's income
+- Loss of decedent's earning capacity - The plaintiff's diminished financial well-being due to the loss of the decedent's income

-- Expenses associated with psychological treatment – The plaintiff can recover pecuniary damages for the reasonable and necessary expenses to treat the plaintiff’s emotional trauma
+- Expenses associated with psychological treatment - The plaintiff can recover pecuniary damages for reasonable and necessary expenses of treatment for their emotional trauma

 - Loss of services- The plaintiff can recover damages for loss of services the deceased would have rendered.
 Appropriate evidence should be offered to prove the value of the services lost, but the jury is given wide discretion.